Vietnam.vn - Nền tảng quảng bá Việt Nam

 Saudi Arabia's entry into BRICS comes amid rising geopolitical tensions between the US and China, with Beijing seen as seeking to expand its influence in the Middle East more generally.

-Despite its strong ties with the US, Saudi Arabia has pursued its own path out of concern that Washington is less committed to Gulf security than it once was.
+Despite its strong ties with the US, Saudi Arabia has pursued its own path out of concern that Washington is less committed to Gulf security than before.

 China, Saudi Arabia’s biggest oil customer, has called for BRICS to expand as a counterweight to the West.
-Although Argentina has signaled it will not join BRICS, the expansion is seen as a way for emerging economies to compete with the West for influence.
+Although Argentina has signaled it will not join BRICS, the expansion is seen as helping emerging economies compete for influence with the West.

 Before Saudi Arabia joined, the five BRICS countries had a total area of more than 39.7 million km2 and a total population of 3.21 billion people, equivalent to more than 26.6% of the world's land area and 41.53% of the world's population.